AMLFC Institute Conference registration:

 Recommended Browsers for Registration: Chrome (78), Firefox (70), Safari (13.0.1)

-Refund policy: Conference registrants may cancel if written cancellation requests are received at least 60 days prior to the start of scheduled programs.
-A credit voucher less 50% of the registration fee will be issued for written requests received up to 30 days prior to the start of scheduled programs.
-No refunds or credits are issued on cancellation requests received less than 30 days prior to the start of scheduled programs.
+Refund policy: Conference registrants who purchased their registration on or after September 1, 2020 may cancel if written cancellation requests are received at least 60 days prior to the start (April 20th, 2021) of scheduled programs.
+A credit voucher less 50% of the registration fee will be issued for written requests received up to 30 days prior to the start (April 20th, 2021) of scheduled programs.
+No refunds or credits are issued on cancellation requests received less than 30 days prior to the start (April 20th, 2021) of scheduled programs.
 Refunds shall incur a processing fee of $100.00 USD.

 Complaints should be addressed to Michelle Martin via email at firstname.lastname@example.org.

-The fourth AMLFC Institute Conference will take place on September 23rd, 2020 at the Conrad Hotel in Miami’s Financial District.
+The fourth AMLFC Institute Conference will take place on April 21st, 2021 at the JW Marriott Marquis Miami in Downtown Miami.
 This conference will host experts providing practical knowledge for executing or administering AML/CFT/FCP procedures.

 Beyond complying with the AML/CFT annual training requirements, this conference will provide participants a unique opportunity to personally engage with regulators and other experts.
 This personal contact will allow for a better understanding of the approach to enforcement in their respective jurisdictions.